(Lasionycteris noctivagans). Patient Number 22-1720.

-They hibernate in small tree hollows, buildings, rock crevices, wood piles and cliff faces or under tree bark.
-It may be interesting to know that some populations of silver-haired bats migrate while others don’t.
+They hibernate in small tree hollows, buildings, rock crevices, wood piles, and cliff faces or under tree bark.
+It may be interesting to know that some populations of Silver-haired bats migrate while others don’t.
 Western populations leave their winter hibernating locations and migrate both east and north.
 Eastern populations only move north and populations in British Columbia may not migrate at all.
-Silver-haired bats are also one of slowest flying bats in North America.
+Silver-haired bats are also one of the slowest flying bats in North America.

 Silver-haired Bats breed once a year during fall migration.
 They then form maternity colonies in tree cavities or hollows.
 One or two pups are born blind and deaf with folded ears but with teeth, in late June, and early July.
 They are nursed for 36 days and will weigh 1.4 to 2.3 grams.

 This adult Female silver-haired bat was brought into care after being found unable to fly.
 She presented with swelling and bruising in the left wing, likely due to a collision with a hard object.
 Thankfully no fractures have been noted, so her condition is already improving with appropriate rest and antibiotics.
 As her species has already finished its migration for the year, she will remain with us until Spring, when she can safely be returned to the wild.
 Thank you for your support of this bat in need!

 If you would like your item(s) to arrive by Christmas Day, we encourage shoppers to purchase by December 14, 2022.

 Please place your order by 12pm MT on December 23, 2022 for the items to be sent before Christmas Day.
 Orders placed after this time will be sent on December 28, 2022.